heremaps/gluecodium/docs/lime_idl.md

 for child elements in the comment of the parent element).
 Structured comments can be specified in both `//` and `/*` style comments (or even in a combination of those).

-Currently structured comments are only supported for functions.
+Structured comments are supported for functions.
 Example:
 ```
 // Process the input in the given mode.
 // A lot of multi-line text can be said about it.